slotbaer/cisterna-openhab/README.md

 **This is alpha software.**

-This binding uses an Open Cisterna sensor for providing fluid level information for a cistern.
+This binding uses an Open Cisterna sensor (see [Github repository](https://github.com/slotbaer/open-cisterna)) for providing fluid level information for a cistern.

 ## Supported Things